rotexsoft/versatile-collections/docs/QUICKSTART.md

-Therefore if you want to pass an array of items to the constructor you have to use the argument unpacking syntax (like in the last example above) or you could call the `static` method `\VersatileCollections\CollectionInterface::makeNewCollection(array $items=[])` which can accept an array of items without the need for argument unpacking.
+Therefore if you want to pass an array of items to the constructor you have to use the argument unpacking syntax (like in the last example above) or you could call the `static` method `\VersatileCollections\CollectionInterface::makeNewCollection(array $items=[])` which can accept an array of items without the need for argument unpacking, it also preserves the keys in the **`$items`** array (this is actually the way to create a collection with desired keys other than the sequential 0-based numeric keys that are generated when argument unpacking is used with the constructor).

 When collections are created with items (like in the last two examples above), the collection is in list mode (i.e. the keys for each item in the newly created